-Being the parent your student-athlete needs you to be requires self-awareness, honesty, communications skills and tough love – What, that’s all? – according to an Akron Children’s Hospital sports psychologist.
+Being the parent your student-athlete needs you to be requires self-awareness, honesty, communications skills and tough love – What, that’s all? – according to an Akron Children’s sports psychologist.

 Allyson Weldon, PhD, provides some common scenarios and fundamental guidance for parents.